 International Baccalaureate (IB)

 The IB is widely accepted at universities in Europe and North America as well as other universities throughout the world.
 Every year there is an increased number of universities worldwide accepting the IB diploma for admission.
+(Please take a look at the relevant brochure here.)

 In order to understand the requirements for successfully graduating from BHS in either the Lebanese or the International Programme, please click here.